 The hinged lid is a highlight of this table-top grill, sealing well and opening easily.
 Locking handle doubles as carrying handle.
 Good bottom ventilation and even heat across grill surface.

 Space between grill surface and lid is a bit tight.
 No temperature gauge.
 Charcoal grate tends to warp and rust over time.

 Folds for carrying.
 Durable, even on camping trips.
 Grill fits up to 8 burgers.
 Responsive customer service and good warranty.

 Drip pan doesn't latch and can slide around while carrying.
-Controlling temperature is tricky, grill heats fast w/lid closed.
-Piezoelectric igniter tends to fail early and often.
+Controlling temperature is tricky, grill heats fast with lid closed.
+Igniter tends to fail early and often.

 Grill bolts to a bigger smoker as a side fire box for cool smoking.
-Easy to clean w/a side slide-out for the charcoal grate and ash pan.
+Easy to clean with a side slide-out for the charcoal grate and ash pan.
 Simple assembly.
 Heavy and sturdy, but small enough for an RV.

-Paint tends to bubble/peel in high heat is grill isn't seasoned first.
-Grill door and grates can rust in damp weather if not seasoned or treated w/heat-resistant paint.
+Paint tends to bubble and peel in high heat if grill isn't seasoned first.
+Grill door and grates can rust in damp weather if not seasoned or treated with heat-resistant paint.
 Reports of door not sealing properly, allowing smoke out.

 Grill surface has no raised edges, so hot dogs can roll off.
 Care must be taken in cleaning.
 Grill must be covered if stored outside.
-At 32 lbs., carrying is a bear.
+At 32 pounds, carrying it is a bear.
 Base gets very hot.

 Porcelain-coated grates heat evenly and are easy to clean.
 Arrives mostly assembled.
 Grill surface is wide enough for 4 to 5 steaks.
-Even heating across single oval burner w/no hot spots.
+Even heating across single oval burner with no hot spots.
 Responsive customer service.